 Mr. Pittman maintains an active performance schedule.
-He is a principal tenor and section leader with The King’s Counterpoint, a professional choral ensemble based in Charleston, South Carolina.
+He is a principal tenor and Assistant Director of The King’s Counterpoint and Cantores Charleston, professional choral ensembles based in Charleston, South Carolina.
 He has also appeared with other professional choral ensembles including the Taylor Festival Choir and the Cecilia Ensemble and is on the choral staff of Charleston’s Old St. Andrews Parish Church.

 Mr. Pittman has performed in many spectacular venues, including New York City’s Carnegie Hall and Lincoln Center for the Performing Arts; Bethlehem, Israel, where he performed Handel’s Messiah on Christmas Eve; and choral residencies at Canterbury Cathedral and Westminster Abbey.

 Mr. Pittman’s extra-musical interests include the study, practice, and coaching of leadership, productivity, and parliamentary procedure.